enter search term and/or author name

 Experimental analysis of the performance of mathematical software implementations are often included in papers published in TOMS.
 Computational experiments of this type are fraught with pitfalls.
 Many of these difficulties are discussed in the following paper:

 D.S.
-Johnson, A Theoretician's Guide to the Experimental Analysis of Algorithms, in Proceedings of the 5th and 6th DIMACS Implementation Challenges, M. Goldwasser, D. S. Johnson, and C. C. McGeoch, Editors, American Mathematical Society, Providence, 2002.
-[PDF version]
+Johnson, A Theoretician's Guide to the Experimental Analysis of Algorithms, in Proceedings of the 5th and 6th DIMACS Implementation Challenges, M. Goldwasser, D. S. Johnson, and C. C. McGeoch, Editors, American Mathematical Society, Providence, 2002. [pdf file available]

 TOMS authors are urged to follow the recommendations of this paper.